A Woman Unknown

 - When a chambermaid enters Runcie's hotel room, she expects to be a witness to adultery.
 Instead, she finds herself staring at a dead body.
 Suddenly Kate is thrown into the depths of an altogether more sinister investigation.
 Can she uncover the truth of her most complex, and personal, case to date?

-A Woman Unknown was been shortlisted for the Mary Higgins Clark Award, an Edgar award of the Mystery Writers of America.
+A Woman Unknown was shortlisted for the Mary Higgins Clark Award, an Edgar award of the Mystery Writers of America.